10 Most Popular Traditional Egyptian Food

 The Egyptian version frequently includes lamb chops, which become wonderfully soft and delicate throughout the stew’s long cooking time.

-Egyptians add ta’aleya, a type of garlic cooking sauce, coriander, cardamom, and onion to enhance the dish’s flavors.
+Egyptians add ta’aleya, a garlic cooking sauce, coriander, cardamom, and onion to enhance the dish’s flavors.

 Bamia is the Arabic term for okra, one of the main ingredients in this filling and delicious dish.